OOI-RCA-APL/ceres/docs/components.md

 #### Enabling & Disabling

-_Enabling_ a component means it will start automatically when its parent component starts.
-Similar to starting a component, enabling a given component will also be implicitly enable its ancestors.
+_Enabling_ a component means it will start automatically when its parent component, or containing engine if it's the root component, starts.
 All components are _disabled_ by default.

 #### Database Inheritance

-Components inherit the `database` object of their parent, meaning component trees implicitly store all associated data in the same place.
-If a component has no parent, and no explicit database is assigned, a temporary one is created automatically.
+Components inherit the `database` object of their parent, or containing engine if it's the root component, meaning component trees implicitly store all associated data in the same place.
+If a component has no parent and is not the root component of an engine, a temporary one is created for it automatically.

 #### Configuration